 Next we consider seasonal variation of the scores.
 For the purpose of this study we divide the year into two 'seasons' called 'winter' [viz.
 Nov to Apr] and 'summer' [i.e. May to Oct].
-This division is significant because, during the 'winter' season, we run a Vaisala road-ice model to predict road conditions at approximately 50 sites around Ireland.
+This division is significant because, during the 'winter' season, we run a Vaisala road-ice model to predict road conditions at approximately 60 sites around Ireland.
 Input, for each of the sites, consists of time series of temperature, dew-point, cloud-cover, rainfall and wind.
 The forecaster usually starts with Hirlam data as a 'first-guess' and then modifies the data using a graphical editor; [this intervention can sometimes be substantial].
 ECMWF data is available as a backup, and the graphical editor can also be applied to this data.
 Figure 6 compares the average of the four scores for the ECMWF model in 'winter' and in 'summer' and the plot also includes results for the whole calendar year [Jan to Dec].
-The results shown are based on the average scores for the four synoptic stations and they confirm the gradual improvement in forecast verifying at midnight [central plot on right hand side] since these are directly relevant to the road-ice model.
+The results shown are based on the average scores for the four synoptic stations and they confirm the gradual improvement in forecast quality described earlier.
+Of particular interest is the diagram showing the scores for the 'winter' forecasts verifying at midnight [central plot on right hand side] since these are directly relevant to the road-ice model.
 It can be seen that the average mean absolute error [for the four stations] is approximately 1-degree [at 36-hours] and the bias is almost zero.

 Next we look at how the quality of the forecast varies with the lead time of the forecast.
-Figure 7 shows results for 2008 and it can be seen that the bias is more or less constant throughout the forecast [but it varies between stations and in some cases shows a strong diurnal variation] but the error [either mean absolute error or rms error] increases with the length of the forecast.
+Figure 7 shows results for 2010 and it can be seen that the bias is more or less constant throughout the forecast [but it varies between stations and in some cases shows a strong diurnal variation] but the error [either mean absolute error or rms error] increases with the length of the forecast.
 More information is provided by the scatter plots of Figure 8 [forecasts verifying at midday] and Figure 9 [midnight].
-These figures combine the results for all four stations in 2008.
+These figures combine the results for all four stations in 2010.
 Looking at the two figures we see [again] that the size of the error increases slowly with forecast length.
 However, we also see a systematic trend in the bias related to the observed temperature.
 This effect is largest in the forecasts of midnight temperatures.
-Looking at the right plots [in figure 9] it is clear that the forecast temperatures tend to be too high when it is cold [observed temperatures in the range 0C to 5C] and too low when it is warm [observations in the range 15C to 20C].
+Looking at the right-hand plots [in Figure 9] it is clear that the forecast temperatures tend to be too high when it is cold [observed temperatures in the range 0C to 5C] and too low when it is warm [observations in the range 15C to 20C].
 Thus the model tends to underestimate extreme events.